 Career Outlook and Salary

 Oil rig safety officers are categorized with occupational health and safety specialists.
-The U.S. Bureau of Labor Statistics (BLS) reported that in 2016, the average salary for occupational health and safety specialists in oil and gas extraction was $93,730 per year.
-Occupational health and safety specialists are expected to see an 8% job growth rate from 2016 to 2026.
+The U.S. Bureau of Labor Statistics (BLS) reported that in 2019, the average salary for occupational health and safety specialists in oil and gas extraction was $93,730 per year.
+Occupational health and safety specialists are expected to see a 6% job growth rate from 2018 to 2028.

 Aspiring oil rig safety officers may be interested in pursuing other types of careers that involve ensuring a safe working environment or they may be interested in pursuing related engineering careers that oil rig safety officers usually have prior to moving into the role of a safety officer.
 Information about some of these related careers is provided in the articles linked to here.